How to reduce the risk of scalding

 Vulnerable People at risk from Scalding

-• People who cannot react appropriately or quickly enough, to prevent injury;
+• Use by any other individuals who cannot react appropriately, or quickly enough, to prevent injury;

 Hot Water Temperature

 Hot water temperatures above 44°C for showering or bathing (full body immersion) represent an increased risk of serious injury due to scalding.
-When large areas of the body are exposed to high temperatures, scalding injuries can be very serious and could result in a fatality.
+When large areas of the body are exposed to high temperatures, scalding injuries can be severe and could result in a fatality.

 Water Hygiene Safety

-Controlling water temperatures is an essential element of water safety.
+Controlling water temperatures is a crucial aspect of water safety.
 For example, to minimise the growth of waterborne pathogens and keep any associated risk of infection as low as reasonably practical, there is a need to circulate hot water at temperatures above 50°C (55°C in healthcare premises) and to ensure that cold water temperatures remain below 20°C. There is a requirement, therefore, to put in place measures to control the maximum hot water temperature at outlets in areas where vulnerable people are likely to access.

 Scalding Risk Assessment